Our tours are designed for people who want to travel, not just vacation!

 The Nomadic Network tour company was created by Nomadic Matt.
 If you’ve read NomadicMatt.com, you’ll know that Matt is a prolific travel writer who has traveled to over 100 countries in the last decade and a half.
 He has always loved to learn, connect with locals, and walk around new places to experience them for himself.
 These tours are a reflection of how he travels and his desire to see how locals actually live and experience their culture.
 Our tours are a reflection of that travel style.
 We want to take you beyond the tourist traps so you leave each place with a deeper understanding of it, not just photos.

 We believe it’s important to not only see new places, but also meet new people.
 One of the most beautiful parts about travel is that it gives you a chance to experience a whole different way of life that can open up your world view even wider.
 There are plenty of tours or all-inclusive resorts that can introduce you to cultural dances and handicrafts.
 But we want you to meet local people living their everyday lives.
-We want you to talk to local people, meet their families, visit their homes, farms, and businesses.
-We want you to see their triumphs as well as their struggles.
+We want you to talk to local people, meet their families, visit their homes, farms, and small businesses.
 We want you to dance, roast pigs, and sleep under the stars together.
 We want you to leave a place feeling like you did more than just pass through it, we want you to feel like you’ve dove deep into it.

 We’re all lifelong learners so our itineraries are packed with immersive experiences, educating and fascinating each step of the way.
 Each of our tours is built with the help of an extensive network of local contacts in each destination.
 We work closely together with our local counterparts to design itineraries packed with rewarding activities that venture far enough away from the typical tourist crowds.
 On our tours, you’ll meet people and go to places that will help you peel back the layers of the country you’re in, giving you deep insight into that culture.